 • Try anchoring the task of budgeting to another activity that you either enjoy (making coffee on Sunday morning).
 This way, you’ll start to associate the two tasks and think about them in tandem.

 Setting Realistic Expectations

-A common pitfall when setting a budget is to be too restrictive in your spending targets out of the gate.
+A common pitfall when setting a budget is to be too restrictive in your spending targets right out of the gate.

-You can try to set yourself up for success by choosing realistic targets for the upcoming months and increasing or decreasing those targets as you are able to amend your behavior.
+• Instead, try to set yourself up for success by choosing realistic targets for the upcoming months.
+Increase or decrease those targets as you are able to amend your behavior.

 Considering Irregular Expenses

 No matter what methodology of budgeting you choose, there will always be the issue of irregular expenses.
-Irregular expenses can be both expected, like annual memberships, and unexpected, like car repairs.
-It might be helpful for your long term goals to find a place for the irregular expenses in your budget as you do for regular monthly expenses.
+Irregular expenses can be both expected, like annual memberships or holiday gifts, and unexpected, like car repairs.
+Some ideas:

-You may find it helpful to create a list of possible and expected annual expenses even before you build out your monthly budget.
+• Create a list of possible and expected annual expenses even before you build out your monthly budget.
 That way, you can spread out the cost of large and irregular budget items across months.

 Staying Out of the Weeds